Home > Glass > Architectural Glass: Leading the Race in the Middle East

 Hodzic states, one of the fantastic properties of glass is its ability to help protect us from excess noise.
 A smart combination of glass can reduce the impact of noise on our daily lives, improve the quality of our living environments and serve the overall purpose of the building as a safe haven from the elements.
 The performance of the glass in acoustic insulation systems may generally involve employing thick glass, double or multiple glazing, and laminated glass in combination with a specific sound control foil.
 Usually, acoustic insulation is an area where the entire glazing composition is carefully studied.

 The glass performance is usually tested by the DB isolation that the glass can provide.
-Depend on the location of the building and the size of the glass, Emirates Glass is working with the consultant to select the appropriate acoustic requirement for the buildings, notes Yehia.
-Currently, projects that are close to the main road have acoustic requirements above 43 DB, buildings next to airport exceed that to 47 DB while the one located remotely from those noise sources require acoustic requirement between 32-36 DB.
+Depending on the location of the building and the size of the glass, Emirates Glass is working with the consultant to select the appropriate acoustic requirement for the buildings, notes Yehia.
+Currently, projects that are close to the main road have acoustic requirements above 43 DB, buildings next to the airport exceed that to 47 DB while the ones located remotely from those noise sources require acoustic requirements between 32-36 DB.

 According to Garnier, high-performance dynamic glass can offer excellent acoustical insulation.
 As we live in more and more urban areas, our environment is becoming noisier.
 So acoustical comfort is a must.
-On a glazed façade, acoustical insulation can be a challenge, but high insulated glazing can offer a 50dB sound reduction and create a quiet and enjoyable environment in the noisiest place.
-This level of acoustical performances is compatible with dynamic smart glass and is an added feature to satisfy the highest requirements.
+On a glazed façade, acoustical insulation can be a challenge, but high-insulated glazing can offer a 50dB sound reduction and create a quiet and enjoyable environment in the noisiest place.
+This level of acoustical performance is compatible with dynamic smart glass and is an added feature to satisfy the highest requirements.

-The architectural glass in the Middle East keeps chasing the most sustainable production methods that will improve the performance of the glass without having an extensive consumption of energy during the production of those glass panels, says Yehia.
-Furthermore, the prices of the high performance glass keep getting more competitive once compared with the same products 10 years back.
-By having that, the clients abounded the idea of using medium performance glass or single glass in their buildings as the option of having high isolation is affordable and due to availability and government requirements, it is the ultimate solution for the building.
+Architectural glass in the Middle East keeps chasing the most sustainable production methods that will improve the performance of the glass without having an extensive consumption of energy during the production of those glass panels, says Yehia.
+Furthermore, the prices of the high-performance glass keep getting more competitive once compared with the same products 10 years back.
+By having that, the clients abounded the idea of using medium-performance glass or single glass in their buildings as the option of having high isolation is affordable and due to availability and government requirements, it is the ultimate solution for the building.
 Furthermore, glass companies in the region played a major role in educating different stakeholders about the role of high-performance glass over the building’s lifetime.

 “Architectural glass in the Middle East is setting the trend in terms of functionalities and performances because of the adoption of dynamic smart glass.
 It is our role as a solution provider to demonstrate the benefits of our new technologies, how simple they are to implement, how efficient they are, and finally, how beneficial they are for all concerned stakeholders, whether they are architects, developers, investors, real estate management companies, contractors or end-users, and building occupants.
 The integration of technologies like dynamic smart glass in every sustainable building of the future is the ultimate goal”, believes Garnier.

-The construction development is seen as one of the major symbols indicating the growth of the country and glass has always given the highest share of contribution in it.
+Construction development is seen as one of the major symbols indicating the growth of the country and glass has always given the highest share of contribution to it.
 The Middle East is known for its extreme weather conditions.
 Adopting glass as a building material was not that easy for the architects and developers in the Middle East because of the hot and arid climate of the region.
-The technologies made it possible and now the glass has become one of the widely used building materials in the Middle East.
+The technologies made it possible and now glass has become one of the most widely used building materials in the Middle East.
 The construction trends in the Middle East will keep on changing, but glass will always remain at the forefront.